balder-dev/balder/doc/source/getting_started/balder_components.rst

             ...

 .. note::
-    Please note, that :class:`Scenario` classes must be defined inside files that start with `scenario_*.py`.
-In addition their class name has to start with `Scenario*`.
+    Please note, that :class:`Scenario` classes must be defined inside files that start with ``scenario_*.py``.
+In addition their class name has to start with ``Scenario*``.
 Otherwise the file will not be picked up by Balder.

 How to connect devices
 ======================

 In the real world, devices are connected with each other.
-If you have a **BrowserDevice** and a **ServerDevice** like mentioned before, you could expect that these are connected with each other over something like a HTTP connection.
+If you have a **ClientDevice** and a **ServerDevice** like mentioned before, you could expect that these are connected with each other a HTTP connection.
 For this, Balder provides :ref:`Connections`.

 Simple connections
 ------------------

-Balder is shipped with a lot of different connections (see :ref:`Connections API`).
-In addition, you can create your own ones, by simply inheriting from the master class :class:`Connection`.
+Balder is shipped with a lot of different connections (see :ref:`Connections API`), that are organized in a so called :ref:`connection-tree <Global connection-trees>`.
+In addition to that, you can also create your own ones, by simply inheriting from the master class :class:`Connection`.

 .. code-block:: python